 Darkly faceted, softly reflective ceilings, cool champagne flutes crisp with dry Veuve Cliquot and the haute-iest of high teas.
 That’s what awaits you at the freshly-renovated Adelphi Hotel, where an afternoon of left-of-centre indulgence at OmNom makes for a fresh take on the classic high tea tradition.
-Ruby Slipper’s Iolanthe reports on an afternoon of decadence, critique of Tinder with friends fuelled by most excellent lemon-meringue cocktails.
+Ruby Assembly’s Iolanthe reports on an afternoon of decadence, critique of Tinder with friends fuelled by most excellent lemon-meringue cocktails.
 We approve!

 Adelphi Hotel is an icon of culturally vibrant Flinders Lane – recently refurbished throughout and offering an urbane, coolly sexy take accommodation and dining.
 Their very own take on ‘hot lips Hoolahan’ in the entry foyer.

 It was a relief to hop off the warm tram and out of the rapidly-heating autumn sunshine into the pool of cool respite that is OmNom – a Rubik’s cube of faceted, darkly mirrored feature walls where everything feels expensive.
 In a good way.

 There are many different kinds of High Tea for a lady to take.
 This is one that a sophisticate would enjoy – a carefully curated, clever interpretation from the keen hands of Christy Tania (ex-Vue de Monde and Jacques Reymond).
 If I had a guest-list of fictional characters who would enjoy OmNom’s high tea, I’d shortlist Frank Underwood (House of Cards) and the Vicomte de Valmont (Dangerous Liaisions).
 Delicious, mysteriously alluring and curious – a fine match for this decadence.

 On the high tea menu : a savoury macaron, pipette-jus calamari and the crispest tempura imaginable.